Christina96/Fatal-Force-Analysis/README.md

 Additionally, we analyze the rate of death by race in the top 10 cities and explore the trend of police killings over time using a line plot.
 Insights and Interpretation:
 Through these visualizations and analyses, we aim to uncover patterns, trends, and disparities in fatal police shootings across various demographic and socioeconomic factors.
-Insights gained from the analysis can help inform discussions and policy decisions aim
+Insights gained from the analysis can help inform discussions and policy decisions aimed at addressing issues related to police violence, racial disparities, and community safety.